-LITERACY FIRST CHARTER SCHOOLS

-UNIFORM COMPLAINT PROCEDURE FORM
+LITERACY FIRST CHARTER SCHOOLS UNIFORM COMPLAINT PROCEDURE FORM

-Last Name: Firs st Name/MI: Student Name (if applicable): Grade: Date of Birth: Street Address/Apt. #: City: State: Zip Code: Home Phone: Cell Phone: Work P hone: School/Office of Alleged Violation: For allegation(s) of noncompliance, please check the program or act ivity referred to in your complaint, if applicable: Adult Education Consolidated Categorical I Programs 🗌 N utrition Services Career/Technical Education Migrant and Indian Educa tion S pecial Education Child Development Programs Pupil Fees local Control Funding Formula For allegation(s) of unlawful discr unlawful discrimination, harassmen Age Age Ancestry Color Disability (Mental or Physical) Ethnic Group Identification ibed in your con nvolved, dates, whether witnesses
+Last Name: First Name /MI: Student Name (if applicable): Gra ade: Date of Birth: Street Address/Apt. #: City: State: Zip Code: Home Phone: Cell Phone: Work Phone: School/Office of Alleged Violation: For allegation(s) of noncompliance, please check the program or activity ref ferred to in your complaint, if applicable: Adult Education Consolidated Categorical Program s Nutrition Services Career/Technical Education ☐ Migrant and Indian Education Special Education Child Development Programs Pupil Fees ☐ Local Control Funding Formula ☐ Age ☐ Ancestry ☐ Color ☐ Disability (Mental or Physical) ☐ Ethnic Group Identification Gender / Gender Expression / Gender Identity Genetic Information National Origin Race or Ethnicity Religion Sex (Actual or Perceived) Sexual Orientation (Actual or Perceived) Based on association with a person or group with one or more of these actual or perceived characteristics C I of those involved, dates, whether witnesses

-2. Have you discussed your complaint or brought yo ur complaint to any ( Charter School p ersonnel?
-If you have, to who on did you take the complaint, and what was the result lt?
-3. Please provide copies of any written documents th at may be relevant or supportive of y our complaint.
+2. Have you discussed your complaint or brought your complaint to any Charter School personnel?
+If you have, to whon did you take the complaint, and what was the result?
+3. Please provide copies of any written documents that may be relevant or supportive of your complaint.
 I have attached supporting documents.
-Yes 🗌 No Sig gnature: Date: Ma ail complaint and any relevant documents to: Steve Robinson Chief Business Officer 698 W. Main St. El Cajon, CA 92020 619.579.7233
+Sig ature: Date: Ma complaint and any relevant documents to: Steve Robinson Chief Business Officer 698 W. Main St.

+El Cajon, CA 92020 619.579.7233